DilumTharinda/Smart-MailBox-IOT-Project/Readme.md

 Smart Drop is an IoT device that attaches to any standard mailbox and turns it into a smart, connected device.
 It uses ultrasonic sensors and an ESP32 microcontroller to detect mail and parcels, then sends real-time alerts to your phone through Telegram.
 No more walking to the gate to check an empty mailbox.

-This project was built for the **INCO 2026 competition** by Team Visionix, Department of Information Management, University of Kelaniya.

 ---

 ## The Problem